 It’s cheaper than Central Europe and if you go to Malta in January, it will be even cheaper.

 For a 2 days trip and 3 nights, it cost 160 Euros per person (considering there are 2 people) for everything (flights, accommodation, touristic attractions and food).
 Please take this as an estimate.
 I am not a foodie, I don’t drink or go out.
-I don’t eat in fancy restaurants, never take the taxi or buy souvenirs.
+I don’t eat in fancy restaurants, never take a taxi or buy souvenirs.

 Why did I choose to visit Malta in January?

 Malta is in the middle of the Mediterranean Sea, halfway to Africa.
 It’s one of the best warm European destinations in January, and there are low prices for flights to Malta in January.

 In January, most prices are low for European destinations, because it’s considered to be off-season.
-That’s also one of the reasons I choose to visit Malta in January.
-I found round trip tickets for about 40 euros from Bucharest, Romania.
+That’s also one of the reasons I chose to visit Malta in January.
+I found round-trip tickets for about 40 euros from Bucharest, Romania.

 Because it’s off-season, most prices are lower now, and that includes accommodation, public transport, and food.